MA TranslationFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-For the diploma part of the programme you must complete six taught units.
-Three of these are compulsory and three are selected from a list of options.
+For the diploma part of the programme you must complete six taught units, consisting of compulsory and optional units.

 Visit our programme catalogue for full details of the structure and unit content for our Postgraduate Diploma in Translation.